Sometimes it’s fun to reminisce about the good old days. You know, when things were simpler and everything seemed to make more sense.

 With our B2B roofing company, it’s a similar story.
 Not every B2B buyer will include a word such as “industrial” into their search query when searching for a roofing company, so we also targeted searches that could be conducted by consumers.
 We learned that by running ads for business-centric keyphrases, there was a lower search volume and also very high cost per click.

-When building the two-phrase funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
+When building the two-phase funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
 This campaign has resulted in numerous large commercial contracts being won.

 Commercial truck dealership